In this section

 Product safety

-You must ensure that your products are safe.
-If you are manufacturing items, putting your brand name on them or importing them from outside the UK, you have a higher level of responsibility in ensuring that your products meet the UK legal safety requirements than if you are a retailer.
-This includes product-specific obligations that require products such as toys, cosmetics and electrical products to be tested to standards to show compliance with the law.
-As well as the composition of the product there are labelling requirements which may include you putting your business identity and geographical address on the product and/or its packaging and applying the CE / UKCA mark.
-Further detailed information can be found via Business Companion's 'Product safety' section.
+This includes product-specific obligations that require products such as toys, cosmetics and electrical products to be tested to standards that show compliance with the law.
+As well as the composition of the product, there are labelling requirements, which may include you putting your business identity and geographical address on the product and/or its packaging and applying the CE / UKCA mark.

 Food safety and standards

-If you are selling food products you must ensure that you are registered with your local Environmental Health department as a food business operator.
+If you are selling food products, you must ensure that you are registered with your local Environmental Health department as a food business operator.
 You must also be aware of the food standards legislation regarding the composition and labelling of your products.
-Much of the food information found on the product label will have to be duplicated on your online description.
-More detailed information can be found in Business Companion's 'Food and drink' section.
+Much of the food information found on the product label will have to be duplicated in your online description.

 Sometimes things go wrong and issues arise between businesses and consumers.
 Online platforms will often have their own dispute resolution services to resolve issues between buyers and sellers.
 If not, or if the dispute is not successfully resolved by this means, court proceedings might be an option, but these could be costly and time-consuming.

-To avoid the use of courts, 'alternative dispute resolution' (ADR) can be used to settle disputes arising between traders and consumers based in the UK.
-This involves the use of an ADR body which is impartial and offers a variety of methods of resolving consumer disputes, such as mediation, conciliation or arbitration.
-To gain access to ADR, traders can join either a trade association that offers an ADR scheme or an ADR body, although they do not have to do so.
+To avoid the use of courts, alternative dispute resolution (ADR) can be used to settle disputes arising between traders and consumers based in the UK.
+This involves the use of an ADR body, which is impartial and offers a variety of methods of resolving consumer disputes, such as mediation, conciliation or arbitration.

-Under the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015, if you have exhausted your internal complaint procedure in relation to a complaint brought by a consumer, you must provide the consumer with all of the following information regarding ADR schemes on a durable medium:
+Under the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015, if you have exhausted your internal complaints procedure in relation to a complaint brought by a consumer, you must provide the consumer with all of the following information regarding ADR schemes on a durable medium:

-• the name and website address of an ADR entity that could resolve the complaint
+- the name and website address of an ADR entity that could resolve the complaint

 The online marketplace may provide a specific facility for you to provide this information on the website platform.
-Where there is no specific place for the information, you should provide the information clearly where the consumer can find it - for example, in product listings or your seller page.
+Where there is no specific place for the information, you should provide the information clearly where the consumer can find it - for example, in product listings or on your seller page.

 Further information can be found in 'Alternative dispute resolution'.